 In the past decade, data science and machine learning have become indispensable tools to many types of businesses, from tiny startups to established multinational enterprises.
+Data processing, task automation, product recommendations, and financial analysis are just some of the areas that they’ve revolutionized.

 Experts agree that we’re still in the early stages of AI advancement and that it hasn’t come close to realizing its full potential yet.
 That said, in recent years the technology has finally become both powerful and affordable enough to allow for wide-ranging implementation thanks in large part to the so-called “deep learning revolution.”
 That’s why now is a great moment to take a look at the different ways it can be used and the results it’s already delivering to different businesses, many of which would not have been possible even a few years ago.